uhasker/getting-things-done-in-next-js/src/chapter1/01-hello-world.md

 ![](images/browser-console.png)

 > Note that if you see a bunch of scary error or warning messages upon opening the console, *don't panic* (this is also good life advice in general).
-Most of these will probably come from from various extensions you might have installed.
-Simply delete the messages by clicking the trash can icon, as we don't care about them.
+Most of these will probably come from various extensions you might have installed or the web page you are currently viewing.
+Simply delete the messages by clicking the icon in the top left of the console (trash can in firefox - might vary in different browsers), as we don't care about them.

 The browser as well as the Node.js console have **REPL** (read-eval-print-loop) capabilities.
 This just means that you can type some code into the console directly and execute it.
 REPLs are very nice, because they allow you to quickly test what you just learned.